-The United Kingdom and the French Republic have had strong connections starting as early as the 19th century until today.
+The United Kingdom and the French Republic have had strong connections from the 19th century until today.
 The treaty between both countries started with the Entente Cordiale, which was a series of agreements signed between the UK and France in 1904.

-The French language is origin of the word “entrepreneur”.
+The French language is the origin of the word “entrepreneur”.
 From the French word “entreprende” (undertake) and the English word “enterprise”.
-In today’s business ecosystem that has to mean something.
+In today’s business ecosystem, that has to mean something.
 Officials are really working to improve the business development conditions in the country.
-Foreign investments have reached a peak this year, and France is actually passing laws to encourage startups.
+Foreign investments peaked last year, and France is actually passing laws to encourage startups.

 Job opportunities are available even if you are not planning an entrepreneurial endeavour.

-The social system of France is well developed.
-Every person that is legally living in France gets social benefits. Тhe state will even give you back 75% of your GP cost (€23 / £20).
+The social system of France is well-developed.
+Every person that is legally living in France gets social benefits.
+The state will even give you back 75% of your GP cost (€23 / £20).
 Universities are either free or inexpensive.
 The state can also provide benefits for rent and children born in France.
 In essence, it is a good country to start your family life.

-For those of you seeking a peaceful place to live in after your retirement.
-France has some villages and small cities that can provide you with the silence and relaxation you need.
+For those of you seeking a peaceful place to live after your retirement.
+France has some villages and small cities that can provide you with the necessary silence and relaxation.
 They can also offer a unique charisma, beauty and many art galleries.

 France could turn into a new home for everyone.
 The country is rich in museums, historical places and culture.

-If you prefer big city living, always on the move and always on the rise, then Paris is your place.
-Do you want a peaceful rural life, busy day to day life and friendly neighbours?
+If you prefer big-city living, are always on the move and are always on the rise, then Paris is your place.
+Do you want a peaceful rural life, busy day-to-day life and friendly neighbours?
 Go to Côtes d’Armor.
 Which is right on the coast, as a little extra.

-There are things to know before moving to France.
-As a professional, when it comes to international removals, we made a research and obtained experience from clients, whose knowledge we share in the rows below.
+There are things to know before moving from the UK to France.
+As a professional, when it comes to international removals, we researched and obtained experience from clients whose knowledge we share in the rows below.

 Residence Permit (Carte de Séjour)

-When it comes to residence permit you can apply for it after you enter French territory.
-You have to apply within two months after moving to France.
-Your kids can stay in France, as long as you are permitted to do so, of course.
+When it comes to a residence permit, you can apply for it after you enter French territory.
+You have to apply within two months of moving to France.
+Your kids can stay in France as long as you are permitted to do so.